Ayeshanadaf796/Nykaa-brands-and-products-analysis/README.md

 ---
 ## 🎯 Business Objectives

-1.Which brands dominate Nykaa’s product portfolio in terms of SKU count?
+1. Which brands dominate Nykaa’s product portfolio in terms of SKU count?

-2.How does pricing strategy (MRP vs Selling Price) vary across brands?
+2. How does pricing strategy (MRP vs Selling Price) vary across brands?

-3.What is the impact of discounts on customer appeal and sales potential?
+3. What is the impact of discounts on customer appeal and sales potential?

-4.Which brands face the highest out-of-stock issues, leading to lost sales?
+4. Which brands face the highest out-of-stock issues, leading to lost sales?

-5.What are the top 10 products by MRP and discount percentage?
+5. What are the top 10 products by MRP and discount percentage?

-6.Which brands consistently achieve the highest average customer ratings?
+6. Which brands consistently achieve the highest average customer ratings?

-7.How do ratings correlate with customer trust?
+7. How do ratings correlate with customer trust?

-8.Which categories and brands provide opportunities for business growth?
+8. Which categories and brands provide opportunities for business growth?

 ---
 ## 📷 Power BI Dashboard